hubmapconsortium/manual-data-ingest/neo4j-converter/README.md

 # Step 2: normalize Metadata node properties

+Questions:
-Question: Metadata, Entity, and Activity all have the `provenance_create_timestamp` property, but this property in Metadata and Activity is not getting converted in the https://github.com/hubmapconsortium/search-api/blob/master/src/elasticsearch/neo4j-to-es-attributes.json
+1. Metadata, Entity, and Activity all have the `provenance_create_timestamp` property, but this property in Metadata and Activity is not getting converted in the https://github.com/hubmapconsortium/search-api/blob/master/src/elasticsearch/neo4j-to-es-attributes.json
+2. How to handle `ingest_metadata`, `specimen_metadata`?
+In the https://github.com/hubmapconsortium/search-api/blob/master/src/elasticsearch/neo4j-to-es-attributes.json, they both get mapped to `metadata`.
+And the original `metadata` is also mapped to `metadata`.

 ````
 CALL apoc.periodic.iterate(